MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPWOPISuppressionSetting.md

 # New-SPWOPISuppressionSetting

 ## SYNOPSIS
-**Below Content Applies To:**SharePoint Server 2013

-Applies to:

-**Below Content Applies To:**SharePoint Server 2016

-The New-SPWOPISuppressionSetting cmdlet turns off Office Web Apps for the action, file name extension, or programmatic identifier that you've specified on the current SharePoint farm.
+The `New-SPWOPISuppressionSetting` cmdlet turns off Office Web Apps for the action, file name extension, or programmatic identifier that you've specified on the current SharePoint farm.

 ## SYNTAX